basilfx/SubDaap/README.md

 ## Known issues
 * SQLite doesn't work when application runs as daemon.
 * Titles, artists and/or albums may have HTML entities in them.
 This is due to a bug in libsonic.
+* Gevent will throw `Broken Pipe' exceptions.
+This is a known issue, see https://github.com/surfly/gevent/pull/377
+* Not all configuration options are respected (yet)

 ## License
 See the `LICENSE` file (MIT license).